 Other Infectious diseases:

-Water-borne, food-borne and other infectious diseases (including measles, cholera, typhoid, hepatitis, leptospirosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
+Brazil is currently experiencing a measles outbreak.
+Water-borne, food-borne and other infectious diseases (including cholera, typhoid, hepatitis, leptospirosis and rabies) are prevalent with more serious outbreaks occurring from time to time.

 - Boil all drinking water or drink bottled water.

 - Avoid ice cubes.

 - Don't swim in fresh water to avoid exposure to water-borne diseases such as schistosomiasis.